The importance of having a will

-At P&B we can advise you on challenging and contesting a will where you believe that:
+At P&B we can advise you on challenging and contesting a will.
+Our Estate Dispute Lawyers where you believe that:

-A Power of Attorney is a document which is used to give a trusted relative or friend a legal right to sign documents on your behalf.
-Medical Powers of Attorney are now used to give a trusted relative or friend the right to make decisions with respect to your medical care if you are unable to instruct your doctors.
-At P&B Law we can draw limited or unlimited powers of attorney to suit your circumstances.
+A Power of Attorney is a document that is used to give a trusted relative or friend a legal right to sign documents on your behalf.
+Medical Powers of Attorney are now used to give a trusted relative or friend the right to make decisions with respect to your medical care.
+This can only be used if you are unable to instruct your doctors.
+At P&B Law, we can draw limited or unlimited powers of attorney to suit your circumstances.

 Are you concerned about how your estate will be handled?
 Maybe it’s the estate of a deceased relative you are concerned about.
 One of the best ways to review the handling of an estate is to get assistance from an Estate Disputes Lawyer.
 Here at P&B Law, our team can assist you in making a claim and protecting your entitlements.
 Our Estate Dispute Lawyers can represent you throughout the process of making a claim.
 They can also represent you during mediation and court proceedings.

 You may also be concerned about matters that occurred before a deceased family member or loved one passed away.
 If something doesn’t sit right with you when it comes to the sale or gift of an estate, there is something you can do about it.
 Our Estate Dispute Lawyers can review all details of the will and estate to see if anything can be deemed unlawful or unjust.